PLC Simulator

 Pick your path

-These five roles cover the full range of industrial automation work — from hands-on technician positions to engineering-led design roles.
+These roles cover the full range of industrial automation and robotics work — from hands-on technician positions to engineering-led design and robot-programming roles.
 Each guide covers what you would actually do day to day, what the job pays, what skills you need, and how to build those skills from where you are now.

 Most common entry point